 Many foreign influence laws are not triggered by receiving funding but rather by other forms of relationships.
 In the United Kingdom, for example, registration under FIRS is triggered if a covered foreign power "directs" a person or organization to engage in covered activities.
-In the U.S., under FARA, funding may be indicative of an agency relationship but not determinative and instead requires that one act at the order, request, or direction or control of a foreigner in a covered activity.
-In the E.U. proposal for a foreign interest registration scheme, funding from non-E.U. states are also not indicative per se of an agency relationship but instead require that the entities carry out certain types of activities on behalf of such states (defined as "interest representation services").
+In the US, under FARA, funding may be indicative of an agency relationship but not determinative and instead requires that one act at the order, request, or direction or control of a foreigner in a covered activity.
+Similarly, in France a covered relationship is triggered by acting at the direction, order, control, or request of a foreign government or those controlled by a foreign government.
+In the EU proposal for a foreign interest registration scheme, funding from non-EU states are also not indicative per se of an agency relationship but instead require that the entities carry out certain types of activities on behalf of such states (defined as "interest representation services").

 These alternative definitions of covered relationships can narrow the scope of a law but also sometimes broaden them.
-For example, in Republika Srpska, under a 2023 draft foreign influence registration law, registration would be triggered not only by foreign funding but also by "other types of support" by a foreigner.
+For example, in Republika Srpska, under a 2023 draft foreign influence registration law, registration would have been triggered not only by foreign funding but also by "other types of support" by a foreigner.
 This is a vague term that could potentially include a local nonprofit receiving training from a foreign organization.